UofT-UTSC-CS-sandbox/final-term-project-fullcommit/doc/sprint0/product.md

 Previous/New Workplaces for Staff to provide information on the current and previous workplaces of healthcare professionals for continuity of care.
 Patient Scheduler/Categorizer to prioritize and schedule patients based on their medical needs.
 This integrated platform will ensure that users have access to the necessary information and tools to perform their tasks efficiently and effectively.

+## Market Sizing Analysis:

+The global market for hospital management systems is projected to grow significantly, driven by increasing healthcare needs and the adoption of advanced technologies.
+According to IBISWorld(https://www.ibisworld.com/canada/market-research-reports/hospitals-industry/#:~:text=Hospitals%20in%20Canada%20market%20size,estimated%20%2492.4bn%20in%202024.), hospitals in Canada market size (2024-2029) Industry revenue has grown at a CAGR of 1.1% over the past five years, to reach an estimated $92.4bn in 2024.

 #### Q2: Who are your target users?
 (2-3 personas)